ravisankar-PIO/devopsonibmi/sftpForIBMi.md

   ### Full access Method
-- Login to your IBMi with a profile that has authority to create and manage user profiles.
+- Login to your IBMi with a profile that has authority to create and manage user profiles (preferably QSECOFR).

 <br>